 Frequently Asked Questions

-What kinds of projects does The Mary Duke Biddle Foundation fund?Foundation grants support a range of arts, educational, and charitable initiatives in North Carolina and New York City.
+What kinds of projects does The Mary Duke Biddle Foundation fund?Foundation grants support a range of arts and educational initiatives in North Carolina and New York City.
 We typically make grants for specific projects rather than for general operating support.
-Our charter mandates that Duke University receives at least half of the total dollar amount awarded each year.
+Our charter mandates that Duke University receives at least half of total grants.

 Please review our Mission and Current Focus statement here.

 I am a faculty or staff member from Duke University.
-May I apply for a grant?At the Foundation’s request, Duke’s proposal is managed by the Office of Foundation Relations in University Development.
+May I apply for a grant?At the Foundation’s request, Duke’s proposal is managed by staff in the Office of Foundation Relations in University Development.
 For more information, please contact them at 919-681-0468.
 We do not accept proposals outside of this process.

 We received a grant from the MDBF in the past.
 May we apply for another grant?Beginning in 2013, organizations may have only one active grant at a time.
 We ask that organizations wait one year after the conclusion of a grant before applying again.
-A final narrative and financial report on the previous grant must be submitted to the foundation before a new proposal is submitted, even if it has been more than one year between grants.
+A final narrative and financial report on the organization’s previous grant must be received by the foundation before a new proposal is submitted.
 It is unlikely that the foundation will fund an organization for more than two consecutive years, and successive grant requests may be less competitive even if the requested support is for different projects within an organization.

-Do we need to include our 990 or audited financial statements with our proposal?No, please do not submit this documentation.
-Save the paper and the postage.
+Do we need to include our 990 or audited financial statements with our proposal?No. The online process will not accept these documents.
+We do require:

-When do we find out if our proposal was funded?Applicants will be notified of the Board of Trustees’ decisions by the end of March or September.
+When do we find out if our proposal was funded?Applicants will be notified of the Board of Trustees’ decisions by March 15 or September 15.

 What are the grant stipulations?All organizations are required to submit a narrative and financial report regarding the outcome and use of their grant 90 days after the end of the grant period.
 If a final report cannot be submitted at that time, then a progress report must be sent annually until the project is completed.
 Please click here for reporting guidelines.

-Where can we find your audited financial statements?Please click here to see the foundation's 2012 financial report.
+Where can we find your audited financial statements?Please click here.